 Programming an MCU is an art.
 The systems don’t have much memory.
 Also every operation will use energy and drain the battery.
 Consequently, it is vital that the programmer understands the impact of every instruction on the hardware of the chip and on the extended circuit.

-To help with battery life there are many useful techniques that the programmer can deploy on the chip.
+In this Internet of Things scenario, to help with battery life there are many useful techniques that the programmer can deploy on the chip.
 Examples include altering the speed at which the chip processes instructions.
 While simple, it is possible to save a lot of energy this way.
 The trick is to find the sweet spot where the processor is running fast enough for the job at hand but no more.

 There are also methods by which the processor can switch parts of its brain on and off to save energy.
 A common technique is to set up a kind of alarm call and let the processor sleep.
 When the alarm call activates, the processor will do the task required and can then go back to sleep.
 This is much more efficient than having the chip always active.